Cyclic nature of creation

 Destruction is the only way forward

 It's been suggested that Qur was actually the one to start the Seven Day War, by assassinating He'an due to differences in philosophy.
 He'an and Qur were similar in their respect for Humans, but they went about expressing that respect in different ways.
 While Qur would push the Humans to grow and learn, He'an would love, protect, and as Qur saw it, coddle the Humans.
 A popular theory proposes that Qur chose to assassinate He'an, as Qur saw He'an as the worst offender when it came to stifling the growth of Humankind.
 However, when Qur killed He'an, he realized that the gods were unable to properly die -- instead continuing on in "Husk" form.
 It's thought that Qur used all of his power to blast He'an into space, where the evidence of his deed would be hidden.

 Did you know that both Apathae and North Apathae used to be one complete continent?
 Documents in the Comprilith are very clear about this fact.
 Apparently, at some point during the Seven Day War, a massive blast of energy tore the continent in two.
 If I were a betting man, and I am, I'd put money on Qur being the culprit.
-I'm think he killed He'an, and blasted them to space to hide the evidence.
+I'm thinking he killed He'an, and blasted them to space to hide the evidence.

 Creation and Destruction